canonical/testflinger/README.rst

 parameter, otherwise it will default to the one running on http://testflinger.canonical.com

-To submit a new test job, first create a json file containing the job definition.
+To submit a new test job, first create a yaml or json file containing the job definition.
 Then run:
 .. code-block:: console

   $ testflinger-cli submit mytest.json